thejennywang/cv/README.md

   - Integration of APIs including Pusher, Twilio, Stripe, Google Maps, GMaps, Mailgun and Paperclip
   - GitHub Flavored Markdown
   - Deployment to Heroku

+### Hackathon Projects

+E-Regs parser improvement @ GovTechHack (Apr 2015)
+  - Won prize for “Biggest Impact”
+  - Improved workflow of running a parser for federal regulations by removing the need to specify the notice document number when running the e-regs XML parser pipeline

+[GeniusFund] @ Capital One Hackathon (Mar 2015)
+  - $8k 2nd Place Winner in Kicking the Fear of Finance
+  - Worked on back-end with Node.js & LevelMoney and Nexmo API’s

+TripGo @ Developer Week Hackathon (Feb 2015)
+  - Won $50 Amazon gift card from MongoLab
+  - Worked on front-end work in JavaScript, CSS/HTML

 ### Makers Academy
 **Web Development Bootcamp: June-September 2013**